-Leggs is the author of the book “Preserving African American Historic Places,” which the Smithsonian Institution lauded as “the seminal publication on preserving African American historic sites.”
+Leggs is the author of the book “Preserving African American Historic Places.”
+The Smithsonian Institution lauded Leggs work as “the seminal publication on preserving African American historic sites.”
 He is also a Harvard University Loeb Fellow and the 2018 recipient of the Robert G. Stanton National Preservation Award.

 He has also advocated on behalf of Joe Frazier’s Gym in Philadelphia; Hinchliffe Stadium in Paterson, New Jersey; A. G. Gaston Motel in Birmingham; Nina Simone’s birthplace in Tryon, North Carolina; and John and Alice Coltrane’s home in Huntington, New York; and led efforts to create Alabama’s Birmingham Civil Rights National Monument.